- Phone: Events Management Office at 413-585-2669

 Collegiate Video, Inc.

-This 90-minute DVD will include footage of your graduate receiving her diploma; highlights from Commencement, Ivy Day and Illumination Night; key addresses; and views of the campus.
-Order online or use the order form you received with your commencement mailing.
+This 90-minute DVD will include footage of each graduate receiving her diploma; highlights from Commencement, Ivy Day and Illumination Night; key addresses; and views of the campus.
+Order online or by phone.

 Senior Commencement Luncheon Tickets

-Two complimentary Commencement lunch tickets will be mailed by Monday, May 13, to each senior who submits the online senior survey.
-(Those from Friedman, Tenney and Hopkins; Ada Comstock Scholars; January graduates; and those living off campus will be assigned to a dining location.)
-Additional tickets for guests may be purchased at the Dining Services office, 30 Belmont Avenue.
-(Price: $12 before May 1, $13 after May 1)
+Two complimentary Commencement lunch tickets were emailed to each senior who completed the online senior survey.
+Those from Friedman, Tenney and Hopkins; Ada Comstock Scholars; January graduates; and those living off campus have also been issued two complimentary tickets and assigned to a dining location.

 The Senior Candle-Lighting Ceremony, Sophomore Push/Senior Step Sing and Illumination could be canceled in extreme weather conditions, such as lightning, hail or severe winds.
-For further information about rain on Commencement Day, call (413) 585-4636 (the college information line) after 7:30 a.m. that day.
+See also the rain instructions under “Ivy Day Activities” on page 7 and “Commencement” on page 10.
+For further information about rain on Commencement Day, call 413-585-4636 (the college information line) after 7:30 a.m. that day.
 The Commencement ceremony will also be streamed live at www.smith.edu/commencement.

 Wireless Internet Access

 Wireless access is available in all academic buildings, Neilson Library, Stoddard Hall, the Campus Center and in the common areas of residential houses.
-Access wifi through the Smith website (www.smith.edu); select the “Smith_Guest” wireless network and register with your email address.
+Access wifi through the Smith website at www.smith.edu/its/tara/networking.html